OpenEngineer/remotePLC/README.md

 switch1_ Node

 # save the hue and sat state
-hue_ DefineLogic 0.1 #default values
-sat_ DefineLogic 0.1
+hue_ DefineLogic 0.1 #default values if upstream is UNDEFINED sat_ DefineLogic 0.1

 # handle the 433MHz input